puppetlabs/puppetserver/documentation/intermediate_ca_configuration.markdown

     ```
     puppet cert generate revokeme
-    puppet cert clean revokeme
     ```

-    The output should indicate that the request is being removed.
+    The output should indicate that a certificate request was generated and signed.

     ```
     [root@pe-master ~]# puppet cert generate revokeme